 While we never see vegans with overt protein deficiency (western vegans don’t get kwashiorkor), it doesn’t mean that all vegans consume optimal amounts.
 Marginal or suboptimal protein status can take a toll on health, affecting bone and muscle strength, for example (2,3).

 Vegans who don’t eat enough calories or who don’t eat legumes run the risk of getting too little of this nutrient.
-And of course, those who eat a steady diet of junk are likely to fall short.
+And of course, those who eat a steady diet of treats are likely to fall short.
 (There isn’t much protein in vegan ice cream and potato chips.)

 The Legume Connection